Understand, Predict, and Optimize Physics-Based Designs and Processes with COMSOL Multiphysics®

 - E mais

-Close the Gaps Between Analysis, Design, and Production by Building Simulation Apps
+Close the Gaps Between Analysis, Design, and Production by Building Simulation Applications

-The general model can serve as a starting point for several different apps, each with its own restricted input and output options relevant for a specific task.
-Apps are run on a thin client or through a web browser and can include user documentation, checks for “inputs within bounds”, and predefined reports at the click of a button.
+The general model can serve as a starting point for several different applications, each with its own restricted input and output options relevant for a specific task.
+Applications can include user documentation, checks for “inputs within bounds”, and predefined reports at the click of a button.
 For intermittent usage, applications can be run through COMSOL Multiphysics®.
 For regular usage, applications can be deployed with the addition of the COMSOL Server™ or COMSOL Compiler™ products.
 Both products allow you to share your finished applications with your design teams, manufacturing departments, process operators, test laboratories, customers, and clients worldwide.
 COMSOL Server™ is an application management tool with which you can safely and securely deploy applications, either through your internal network or across the web.
 COMSOL Compiler™ is an add-on to COMSOL Multiphysics® that enables you to create standalone applications, which can be run on a desktop or laptop computer without COMSOL Multiphysics® or COMSOL Server™.